maxamillion/openshift-origin-arm/README.md

 Also note, there is no cross compile options at this time.
 This script is meant to be run on the an ARM device running Fedora 19 armv7hl.

+For mock, it turns out I need to use a custom config because on of our packages depends on another one of our packages and we haven't gotten a chance to get it into Fedora proper just yet.

+    cp fedora-19-armhfp-custom.cfg /etc/mock/
+    chown root:mock /etc/mock/fedora-19-armhfp-custom.cfg